An function is a reusable block of code that performs a specific task when called or invoked from another part of the program.

 Parameters

-Functions in C# can have one or more input parameters, which are values passed to the function when called.
-These parameters are used within the function to perform calculations and determine the result to return.
+Functions in C# can have one or more input parameters, which are values passed to the function when it is called.
+These parameters are used inside the function to perform calculations and determine the result to return.

-For example, in the following example, the function CalculateRectangleArea
+For example, in the following example the CalcularAreaRectangulo function has two parameters, ancho and altura, both of type double.

 double CalculateRectangleArea(double width, double height)